-(May 28, 2003)--State Senator Andrea F. Nuciforo, Jr. (D-Pittsfield) has filed a budget amendment which would expand the Commonwealth's 20-year old container deposit law to include approximately 700 million non-carbonated beverage containers presently exempt from the 5φ deposit.
-Co-sponsors include state Senators Barrios, Shannon, Creem and Fargo.
+(June 13, 2003)-Twenty state legislators have joined Sen. Andrea F. Nuciforo, Jr. (D-Pittsfield) in an effort to update the Commonwealth's 20-year old container deposit law, or "bottle bill."
+Nuciforo's bill would expand the law to include nearly 700 million non-carbonated beverage containers that are currently exempt from the 5φ deposit.
+These include iced tea, sports drinks, fruit juices, and bottled water.
+It would also place a 15φ deposit on wine and liquor bottles.